krig/cargo-packaging/README.md

 license, but in general this should then produce everything needed to submit a new crate to `devel:languages:rust:crates`.

+## TODO

+* Package and submit `rustc` stable, beta and nightly for Tumbleweed
+* Package `cargo` using cargo-bootstrap and update to the latest version
+* Look into multirust
+* Package the crates.io index as a separate package, plus automation to update
+* Implement `cargo2spec`

 ## Crates and RPM packages

 The idea is to package crates as very light rpm wrappers around the